 Within the platform, you can adjust the length of time that data sent in response to your requests will be stored, up to 120 days.

-Rightly Limited is an ISO 27001:2013 accredited organization.
+Rightly Limited is an ISO 27001:2013 accredited organisation.
 ISO 27001:2013 is the international standard for Information Security Management.
 This certification means our policies, processes, and procedures are regularly subjected to an independent audit and have been assessed as meeting the standards of ISO 27001:2013.
 Our auditors are Alcumus.com (ISOQAR) and our certificate number is 20004.

 While we do our best to protect personal data, any information transmitted over the internet remains vulnerable to interception – for this reason the transmission of any personal data to use is therefore at the data subject’s own risk.
 To read more about how we keep your data secure, please see our consumer FAQs.